rmwenzel/ames_house_prices/process/index.md

 #### Impute missing categorical values with `XGBClassifier`

-Some methods for imputing missing categorical data are more common, e.g. multinomial classification, but any classifier will do.
+Some methods for imputing missing categorical data are more common, e.g. multinomial classification, but any classifier may do.
 Given time and the inclination, one could explore different classifiers and try to estimate their imputation accuracy (e.g. by cross-validation on data with no missing values) but we won't do that here.
 Since `xgboost` classifier often performs very well with defaults, we'll use it to impute `MasVnrType` and `GarageType`.

 ```python